coffeecodeconverter/SquidScripts/README.md

 Just Run the "InstallConfig.bat" as ADMIN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're worried about running some random batch file from the internet as admin, i assure you, this does only and exatly whats it says on the Tin.
+If you're worried about running some random batch file from the internet as admin, i assure you, this does only and exactly whats it says on the Tin.

 but, you can always: